acertio/mvp_gnap_privacy/Documentation.md

  1. server_nonce
  2. consent_nonce

-The value of interaction_url is a unique interaction URL created by the AS.
-However, if the client indicated an interact_server's url, the latter is returned in lieu of interaction_url.
+The value of interaction_url is a unique interaction url created by the AS.
+However, if the client indicates an interact_server's url, the latter is returned in lieu of interaction_url.

 You can verify that in the **postTransaction** function in the Client side, by adding od deleting the value of interact_server: